abinashkumar19/amazon-frontend/README.md

-# Amazon shopping ingress - Kubernetes Deployment
+# Amazon shopping ingress , ECR - Kubernetes Deployment

 This repository contains a simple Amazon code just run ,  deployed on **Kubernetes** using **Nginx**, with **Service (LoadBalancer)** and **Ingress** for external access.

 ---
+ Note: After pussing to ecr , copy the image and go to k8s file , change the deployment.yml add the image then " cd .. " to home

 # Deploy to Kubernetes

 kubectl apply -f k8s/deployment.yml